NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stone Soul Siblings.md

 **Prerequisites** Plant Soul Siblings
 * * *
 Your connection with nature's spirits has progressed to the point where you can even have casual conversation with pebbles and boulders.
-You gain [[Speak with Stones|Speak with Stones]] as a primal innate spell that you can cast once per day.
+You gain [[Spells/Speak with Stones|Speak with Stones]] as a primal innate spell that you can cast once per day.
 You get a +2 circumstance bonus to Diplomacy checks to Gather Information from stones.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*